 |

-| Includes | Other cereals means things like breakfast cereals, pasta, rice, oats, noodles, maize, millet and cornmeal.
+| Includes | Other cereals mean things like breakfast cereals, pasta, rice, oats, noodles, maize, millet, and cornmeal.
 Beans and pulses can be eaten as part of this group. |

-| Nutrients | Carbohydrate (starch), Fibre, some calcium and iron, B Vitamins |
+| Nutrients | Carbohydrates (starch), Fibre, some calcium and iron, B Vitamins |

 | How much | Eat lots |

-| Try to eat | Wholemeal, wholegrain, brown or high fibre versions where possible |
+| Try to eat | Wholemeal, wholegrain, brown, or high fibre versions where possible |

-| Try to avoid | Having them fried too often (e.g. chips) Adding too much fat (e.g. thickly spread butter, or margarine on bread) Adding rich sauces and dressings (e.g. cream or cheese sauce on pasta) |
+| Try to avoid | Having them fried too often (e.g., chips) Adding too much fat (e.g., thickly spread butter or margarine on bread) Adding rich sauces and dressings (e.g., cream or cheese sauce on pasta) |

-| Includes | Fresh, frozen and canned fruit and vegetables and dried fruit.
+| Includes | Fresh, frozen, canned fruit and vegetables, and dried fruit.
 A glass of fruit juice can also contribute.
 Beans and pulses can be eaten as part of this group. |

-| Nutrients | Vitamin C, Carotenes, Folates, Fibre and some carbohydrate |
+| Nutrients | Vitamin C, Carotenes, Folates, Fibre, and some carbohydrates |

 | How much | Eat lots. |